 2.1 Describe types of business entities in terms of their legal characteristics.

-Range business entities may include but are not limited to – sole trader, partnership, company, joint venture, incorporated society, charitable trust, trading trust, Māori trust;
+Range business entities may include but are not limited to – sole trader, partnership, company, joint venture, incorporated society, charitable trust, trading trust, Māori trust, limited partnerships;

 legal characteristics may include but are not limited to – formation, limited liability, name, capital, continuity, transferability of ownership, control, taxation.